mrhrifat/nextjs-interview-questions/README.md

     [:arrow_up: Back to Top](#app-router-table-of-contents)

-18. ### One of the main differences between the App Router and the Pages Router in Next.js?
+18. ### One of the main differences between the App Router and Pages Router in Next.js?

     The App Router allows for nested routes, layouts, and server components, while the Pages Router uses a flat file structure for routing and does not support nested routes or layouts.